Last updated November 18th, 2023.

 A wise investor’s portfolio should be fully diversified and prepared for anything.
 With that said, here are five of the best performing assets in a recession.

-Consider allocating at least a small part of your long-term investment holdings to each of the below assets.
+Consider allocating at least a small part of your long-term investment holdings to each of the below asset classes.

 Frontier markets are less developed nations.
 We aren’t talking about countries like Thailand or China – those are instead emerging markets.
-Frontier markets are places like Myanmar, the Philippines, and Mongolia.
+Frontier markets are places like the Philippines, Bangladesh, and Cambodia.

 Why do frontier markets perform well during recessions?
 In short: because they aren’t nearly as dependent on the international economy, and thus are less vulnerable to its weaknesses.